Yu Lihua: Career

 Yu taught Chinese language and literature at the University at Albany, State University of New York from 1968 to 1993.
 She continued her writing career throughout her time at SUNY.
 She was instrumental in starting exchange programs that brought many Chinese students to the campus.

 In 2006, Yu received an honorary doctorate from Middlebury College.

 Personal life

 Yu was married to physics professor Chih Ree Sun, with whom she had three children: daughters Lena Sun, Eugene Sun, and Anna Sun.
 After their divorce, Yu married University at Albany president Vincent O'Leary.
-After O'Leary's retirement, they moved to San Mateo in 1997.
-They moved to Gaithersburg, Maryland in 2006.
+After O'Leary's retirement, they moved to San Mateo in 1997 and to Gaithersburg, Maryland in 2006.

 Death

 Yu died of respiratory failure brought on by COVID-19 in Gaithersburg, Maryland, on 30 April 2020, during the COVID-19 pandemic in Maryland.